JoshLocke/FS-Laws/Firestone Election Reform Act.md

 **§5 DEFINITIONS**

 &nbsp;&nbsp;&nbsp; (a) "State of Firestone Group" shall be defined as this ROBLOX group: https://www.roblox.com/groups/2803360/State-of-Firestone#!/about

-&nbsp;&nbsp;&nbsp; (a) "The Department of Justice" shall be defined as this ROBLOX group: https://www.roblox.com/groups/2803369/Firestone-Department-of-Justice#!/about
+&nbsp;&nbsp;&nbsp; (b) "The Department of Justice" shall be defined as this ROBLOX group: https://www.roblox.com/groups/2803369/Firestone-Department-of-Justice#!/about

 <br/>